tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 ##### Occam's Razor

-You might apply Occam’s Razor to ebook design.
+We might apply Occam’s Razor to ebook reader UX design.
 As the 14th century theologian said, ‘It is vain to do with more what can be done with fewer.’

-For now, there’s an inescapable rule: Each new feature or design innovation you add will lower potential readership.
+For now, there’s an inescapable rule: Each new feature or design innovation we add will lower potential readership.

 ##### Fallbacks
 A way to use new features without losing older e-readers.
-A fallback is a way to offer a new feature to an eBook that is not supported by older e-readers, your ebook can be programmed to use an alternative that is supported – a fallback.
+A fallback is a way to offer a new feature to an eBook reader that is not supported by older solutions, ebook can be programmed to use alternative styles sheets and media formats that are supported – a fallback.
 We should check this feature in the ePub Spine to understand its applicability.

 ### Testing
-Readium provides a Smoke Test Plan and supporting documents for testing eBook Apps.
+Readium provides a _Smoke Test Plan_ and supporting documents for testing eBook Apps.
 This document provides a high level overview of what the SDK should handle and what the application layer should handle as an eReading app.

 * [Smoke Test](https://docs.google.com/a/nypl.org/document/d/1KYOcjBkxfcbriHE6a2Psley1GWJ3oF_FuZHY1nzMNM4/edit#heading=h.uzn2xmfd3mst)

-#### eReader Platform requirements
+### eReader Platform requirements
 * iPad
 * iPhone
 * iOS 6 and 7
 * Launch Readium EPUB Engine

-#### eReader app requirements
+### eReader app requirements
 **Open and ePub, view and interact with its content**

 * Open EPUB2